mec208/multinational-retail-data-centralisation/README.md

 `DatabaseConnector`

-This includes methods at two stages of the data processing pipeline:
+This includes methods for two stages of the data processing pipeline:
-- 1. to connect to source databases containing the raw data, allowing exploration of the tables in the source database and extraction of the data (see below)
+1. connection to source databases containing the raw data, allowing exploration of the tables in the source database and extraction of the data (see below)
-- 2. to upload the cleaned data to the PostgreSQL database.
+2. uploading cleaned data to the PostgreSQL database.

 &nbsp;